 The analysis might take a few minutes to complete.
 See the Fragmentation column on top right or in the Status section for results.

-If the percentage exceeds 20, you should optimize the drive by clicking the Defrag button to run a full defragmentation.
+If the fragmentation percentage exceeds 10, you should optimize the drive by clicking or tapping the Defrag button to run a full defragmentation.
 The process might take several hours to complete on large hard drives.

 You can also run a non-comprehensive optimization by clicking the arrowhead pointing down on the right side of the Defrag button and selecting the Quick Defrag option.
 This one is much faster, but not as thorough as the full defragmentation.

-Use the Shutdown after Defrag option in Settings menu to automatically turn off the PC after defragmentation is complete.
+If needed, use the Shutdown after Defrag or Close program after Defrag options in Settings menu to automatically turn off the PC or close Defraggler after defragmentation is complete.

 If Recycle Bin contains many files or is corrupted, Defraggler offers to empty it before starting the defragmentation - this might make the whole process much faster.